Apostolici Ministerii

 Apostolici Ministerii was a papal bull issued 23 May 1724, by Pope Innocent XIII, for the revival of ecclesiastical discipline in Spain.
-The Primate and King Philip of Spain had reported to the Pope that the disciplinary laws of the Council of Trent were gradually falling into disuse.
+The Primate and Philip V of Spain had reported to the Pope that the disciplinary laws of the Council of Trent were gradually falling into disuse.
 The Pope submitted the matter to the Sacred Congregation of the Council, and with its advice issued the above-mentioned Bull.

+Contents

 It lays down rules for the secular and for the regular clergy of Spain, of which the following are the leading points: